 Physics

-This four-year bachelor of science program explores everything from the smallest nucleus to the farthest galaxies.
+This bachelor of science program explores everything from the smallest nucleus to the farthest galaxies.
 Students learn the fundamentals giving them a strong foundation to build on.
 You can choose your direction of study by selecting courses in subatomic and particle physics, astronomy and cosmology.

 Sample first year